JACoW-org/docs-ECRIS/docs/ContributedAbstracts/intro.md

 ## Instructions for the SPC

 The exact instructions for the SPC are described in the dedicated pages for both the [normal workflow](SPCtrackreview.md) and the [simplified one](SPCreview-s.md).
-Please use the dynamic menu on the left to navigate through these instructions according to the workflow model your IPAC has chosen.
+Please use the dynamic menu on the left to navigate through these instructions according to the workflow model your ECRIS has chosen.